Morgan Freeman: Interests

+Faith and beliefs

 When asked if he believed in God, Freeman said: "It's a hard question because as I said at the start, I think we invented God.
 So if I believe in God, and I do, it's because I think I'm God."
-Freeman later said that his experience working on The Story of God with Morgan Freeman did not change his views on religion.
+He later said that his experience working on The Story of God with Morgan Freeman did not change his views on religion, further stating that he sees Zoroastrianism being a belief system, that, "is intrinsically me: ‘Good thoughts, good words, good deeds’ sums it up.
+How many of us that believe in that?".

+Health and accident

 On the evening of August 3, 2008, Freeman was injured in an automobile crash when his 1997 Nissan Maxima was involved in a rollover near Ruleville, Mississippi.
 He and his passenger, Demaris Meyer, had to be cut free from the vehicle with hydraulic tools.
 Freeman was conscious after the crash and joked with a photographer at the scene.
 He was taken via helicopter to The Regional Medical Center (The Med) hospital in Memphis.
-His left shoulder, arm, and elbow had been broken in the accident, and he received surgery on August 5.
+His left shoulder, arm, and elbow had been broken, and he received surgery on August 5.
 Doctors operated on him for four hours to repair nerve damage in his shoulder and arm.
 His publicist announced he was expected to make a full recovery.
 Although alcohol was not considered a factor in the crash, Meyer sued Freeman for negligence, claiming that he had been consuming alcohol, but the suit was eventually settled for an undisclosed amount.
-Since the incident, Freeman suffers from fibromyalgia.

-In December 2010, Freeman joined President Bill Clinton, President of the United States Soccer Federation Sunil Gulati, and soccer player Landon Donovan in Zurich for a presentation to bid for the U.S hosting rights for the 2022 FIFA World Cup.
+Freeman developed fibromyalgia following the incident, and had to switch dominant hands as his left was paralyzed.

+Allegation of misconduct

-On May 24, 2018, CNN published an investigation in which eight women accused Freeman of being "overly flirtatious" by "making inappropriate comments" while on the set of films or at his production company.
-In response, Freeman issued a statement: "Anyone who knows me or has worked with me knows I am not someone who would intentionally offend or knowingly make anyone feel uneasy.
+On May 24, 2018, CNN published an investigation in which eight women accused Freeman of "what some called harassment and others called inappropriate behavior".
+In response, Freeman made the statement, "Anyone who knows me or has worked with me knows I am not someone who would intentionally offend or knowingly make anyone feel uneasy.
 I apologize to anyone who felt uncomfortable or disrespected—that was never my intent."
-The spokesperson for Lori McCreary, Freeman's business partner, did not respond to CNN's request for comment.
-Several journalists spoke out in response to the story, including Tyra Martin who stated, "I’m not, never was [a victim].
-CNN totally misrepresented the video and took my remarks out of context.”
-Freeman's lawyer demanded that CNN retract the story.
+One of the women named as an accuser, Tyra Martin, spoke out against her portrayal in CNN's report, saying, "I'm not, never was [a victim].
+CNN totally misrepresented the video and took my remarks out of context."
+According to Essence, Martin "saw many of his [Freeman] comments, though inappropriate, to be said in jest."
+Freeman's lawyer demanded CNN retract the story.
 After a period of deliberation, the Screen Actors Guild (SAG) decided not to take any action against Freeman.
-On December 8, 2020, La Opinión reported on a Spanish-language blog post from 2018 that alleged that CNN fabricated their report on Freeman.